ashishamith/VeriPol.AI/README.md

 ## 📌 Problem Statement

-Insurance claims processing is often **manual, time-consuming, and prone to human error**, which negatively impacts:

-- ⏱ Turnaround Time
-- 💸 Operational Costs
-- 😞 Customer Satisfaction
-- ⚖️ Regulatory Compliance

-**VeriPol.AI** aims to streamline and automate this workflow using Artificial Intelligence and Generative AI.

----
+Insurance claim processing is often time-consuming, requires manual verification of policies, and can cause delays in approvals.
+Customers frequently struggle to understand the terms of their insurance policies, leading to invalid or incomplete claims.
+Executives also spend significant time reviewing documents and validating claims, reducing operational efficiency.
+There is a need for an intelligent system that can automatically analyze claim requests, check them against policy rules, and provide instant, accurate feedback to both customers and staff.

 ## 🎯 Project Objective